MIKE BEGG

 • Target: $50K-$100K/month by end of month 3

 The brands that follow this timeline consistently reach $50K-$100K/month within 90 days.
+One food and beverage brand we ran this exact sequence for hit $100K in GMV inside its first 26 days on TikTok Shop.
 The ones that skip creator seeding and go straight to paid ads rarely break $20K.
-You can read more about why in what $150M in e-commerce revenue taught me about building brands.
+You can read more about why in what $100M+ in e-commerce revenue taught me about building brands.

 Common Mistakes That Kill TikTok Shop Launches